-For the year ended December 31, 2008, Ms. MacMahon and Messrs.
-Burke and Irwin each received \$50,000 as compensation for attending the 2008 meetings of the Board of Directors and committee meetings thereof.
-In addition, each of these directors received restricted stock awards in 2008 and the directors are reimbursed for their reasonable expenses incurred for each Board of Directors and committee meetings attended.
+For the year ended December 31, 2009, directors received compensation for service as a director and attending the 2009 meetings of the Board of Directors and committee meetings thereof.
+In addition, the directors were reimbursed for their reasonable expenses incurred for each Board of Directors and committee meetings attended.
 See "Compensation of Directors" for a complete summary.